Brewers trade deadline: Breaking down potential fits, needs, best targets, trade chips

 Trade needs

 For a bona fide contender with the best record in the league, the Brewers sure do have a lot of needs.
-Middle infield help is a top priority because former top prospect Oswaldo Arcia played his way down to the minors and Jonathan Villar has been okay at best at second base.The Brewers have been fiddling around with guys like Brad Miller and Tyler Saladino recently and that is not a championship caliber middle infield.
+Middle infield help is a top priority because former top prospect Orlando Arcia played his way down to the minors and Jonathan Villar has been okay at best at second base.The Brewers have been fiddling around with guys like Brad Miller and Tyler Saladino recently and that is not a championship caliber middle infield.
 Not even close.

 Zach Davies has been on and off the disabled list all year and Jimmy Nelson is still recovering from last year's shoulder surgery, making rotation help a trade deadline necessity.
 The Brewers could really use an innings eater.
 Their starters don't pitch particularly deep into games.
 Also, catching help sure would be nice in the wake of Stephen Vogt's season-ending shoulder injury.
 The Brewers are trying to get by with Manny Pina, Erik Kratz, and rookie Jacob Nottingham behind the plate.